Brick Chips for Landscaping Can Boost Your Curb Appeal

 Jennifer Schmidt is a freelance writer based in Vancouver, Washington, who specializes in real estate, human resources, and technology.
 When not writing, you’ll find her scanning real estate listings for the latest housing trends and decorating ideas.

-You feel caught between a rock and hard place because you’re selling your home and want to make the right landscaping decisions that fit your budget and desire to attract buyers.
-If you’re considering using rocks or brick chips for your yard, our experts can make it easier with all the information you’ll need for attracting buyers with your new curb appeal.
+You feel caught between a rock and a hard place because you’re selling your home and want to make the right outdoor design decisions that fit your budget and desire to attract buyers.
+If you’re considering using rocks or brick chips for landscaping, our experts can make it easier with all the information you’ll need to attract buyers with your new curb appeal.

 We’ve gathered insider tips from top-performing real estate agent Doug Gardiner from Frederick, Maryland, who works with 81% more single-family homes than the average area agent.
 We also consulted with Kevin Lenhart, who is the design director at Yardzen and holds a Master of Landscape Architecture degree from UC Berkeley’s College of Environmental Design.